lpender/ecotonics_blog/_posts/2019-11-18-environment-variables-and-global-configuration-in-shopify-theme-development.md

-Part of the reason that Shopify theme development is so difficult is that we are not given access to the Model or the Controller layers of a traditional MVC structured repository, places where developers would traditionally store logic
+Part of the reason that Shopify theme development is so difficult is that we are not given access to the Model or the Controller layers of a traditional MVC structured repository, places where developers would traditionally store logic.

+As such, we often see Liquid code strewn with complex logic which is difficult to read, modify, fix, or extend.

-We hedge against this by moving to client-side MVC with a framework such as Vue.JS, so that we can have a proper separation of concerns.
+We often hedge against this by moving to client-side MVC with a framework such as Vue.JS, so that we can have a proper separation of concerns.

 ## Environment variables

+One of the difficult aspects of theme development is the inability to set or access environment variables, making impossible the separation of concerns required for a proper [12 factor app](https://12factor.net/).

+In continuing with the theme from above, we move to storing `ENV` variables in `JS`, rather than `Liquid`, which gives us the ability to generate modular, well-written code.

+A concern is that it may be improper to store `ENV` variables in the front end code.
+Because client-side code is inherently open-source and insecure, it's important not to accidentally store any secrets in the `JS` environment.

-Again, because of the lack of access to controllers and models, global configuration becomes a difficult task.
-Luckily, we aren't going to find a lot of private api keys in the Liquid code anyway, since we're not making any server-to-server calls from Liquid code.
+Luckily, we aren't going to find a lot of private API keys in the Liquid code anyway.
+Because `Liquid` is already a view layer, it's not able to perform server-to-server calls.

+One reason you might wish to add `ENV` variables is if your Shopify theme relies on custom apps to extend functionalities.
+In this case, you would want your `staging` store to access the corresponding assets on the `staging` app so that you can properly run acceptance.

-We can put config right into the JavaScript:
+We put config right into the JavaScript:

 ```
 # assets/js/env/index.js